Sign Up for Ross Email

 The renowned financial economist Fischer Black had no formal training in either economics or finance.
 As long as you have the interest and determination to improve your analytical and financial skills, you are encouraged to sign up for the preparatory work over the summer to assess your readiness to take the accelerated finance core course during the Fall A term.
 You also have to waive the core financial accounting course.
 Even if you end up taking the non-accelerated curriculum, the preparatory work sets a good foundation for your other coursework.

 Accounting is the language of business, and basic knowledge of accounting is very helpful in exposing you to applications of finance.
-As a practical matter, waiving out of the core financial accounting course (ACC 502) creates space during the Fall A term of the first-year curriculum for Fast Track students to take the accelerated finance core course (FIN 513, track 1) or enroll in FIN 615 (track 2).
+As a practical matter, waiving out of the core financial accounting course (ACC 502) creates space during Fall A of the first-year curriculum for Fast Track students to take the accelerated finance core course (FIN 513).
+ACC 502 can be waived via demonstrate previous experience or by passing the Online Accounting waiver course and exam ($475); register here.

-The preparatory work over the summer serves as a boot camp to help you either demonstrate that you are ready to waive the core finance course and take advanced finance electives (track 2) or bridge the gap between your existing financial knowledge and the minimum required to ensure effective learning in the accelerated finance core course (FIN 513) (Track 1) during the Fall A term.
+The preparatory work over the summer serves as a boot camp to help you demonstrate that you have the minimum knowledge required to ensure effective learning in the accelerated finance core course (FIN 513) during the Fall A term.

 Yes.
 Ross students secured successful careers in finance and related fields requiring analytical thinking prior to the Fast Track in Finance program, and there are still many paths toward this goal.
 Securing an internship is critical, however, as an increasing number of companies are limiting their full-time hires to candidates who have landed internships.
-If you're looking for a career in finance or a related field, it's important to prepare as soon as you begin at Ross.
+If you're looking for a career requiring analytical skills, it's important to prepare as soon as you begin at Ross.
 While the Fast Track in Finance is a great path to an internship, roughly half of Ross students who obtained internships in the summer of 2019 did so independently of FTF.

 Yes.
 There is a $475 fee for the Fast Track in Finance summer online program.
-In addition, those who are not eligible to waive the financial accounting course via previous experience are highly encouraged to take the FTF summer accounting online waiver course.
-Alternatively, students may sign up for an in-person Accounting Prep waiver course and exam.
-Both the online and in-person accounting waiver courses require a fee of $475.
+In addition, those who are not eligible to waive the financial accounting course via previous experience will need to sign up for the Online Accounting Waiver Course and exam.
+Register here.
+Please note that the Online Accounting Waiver Course does require a fee of $475.